-4.00 credits Family Business Governance and Succession Planning tackles some of the most important issues faced by family companies.
+4.00 credits.
+Family Business Governance and Succession Planning tackles some of the most important issues faced by family companies.
 The continuity, renewal, and growth of a family business depends on the professionalization of its family business practices.
-Research has shown that many family businesses do not have the expertise to design and implement such practices.
-This is an advanced family business course, which will address topics such as the following: navigating generational differences, succession planning, family governance, boards of directors and advisors, family constitution, and inter-generational leadership development.
+This is an advanced family business course, which addresses topics such as: navigating generational differences, succession planning, family governance, boards of directors and advisors, family constitution, and inter-generational leadership development.
 The course is project-based.
-Students working in teams will assist family businesses in developing and implementing professional governance and succession planning processes.
-Students will benefit from the highly practical approach of this class that allows them to make valuable contribution when they join or provide consulting for a family business.
 Signature Learning Experience: Capstone Experience.
-Register by Instructor.
 Spring semester.